Gaussian Error Models#

 update_mean(mean)[source]#

-Update the mean of the distribution
+Update the distribution mean.

 update_covariance_matrix(cov)[source]#